Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 water than we do.
 Heck, they swam one after they portaged it.
 Royce saw an otter at the end of one swift.

-We took them the least bit of white water seriously because we have a little experience with it and, for all of its sterling qualities on lakes, the MN2 is *not* a white water boat.
+We took the least bit of white water seriously because we have so little experience with it.
+And, for all of its sterling qualities on lakes, the MN2 is *not* a white water boat.

 ![Downstream of portage on Maligne River 2025-08-17 15:17](./attachments/202508171517-001.jpeg "Downstream of portage on Maligne River 2025-08-17 15:17")